UoA-CARES/gripper_gym/README.md

 This repo also uses two CARES libraries which need to be installed as instructed in [CARES Lib](https://github.com/UoA-CARES/cares_lib) and [CARES Reinforcement Learning Package](https://github.com/UoA-CARES/cares_reinforcement_learning).

+Create local directory for gripper local storage, copy and past the config_example folder and modify for your local version.
+This

 ## Hardware Setup
 The current setup uses Dynamixel XL-320 servo motors (4 for Two-Finger and 9 for Three-Finger Gripper), which are being controlled using a [U2D2](https://emanual.robotis.com/docs/en/parts/interface/u2d2/).
 ### BOM